ipfs-shipyard/pinning-service-compliance/api.estuary.tech.md

   "info": null
 }
 ```
-## Pin's with requestid '30874916' can have cid 'baeaaadjsguycynbsgq3donrqg4yq' replaced with 'baeaaadjsguysynbrgaytiobrg4ya' - ✘ FAILED
+## Pin's with requestid '30922654' can have cid 'baeaaadbvgqwdsmzqgi3timjzgu' replaced with 'baeaaadbvguwdsojxhaztknbsgi' - ✘ FAILED

 ### Expectations (1/2 successful)